6 captivating things to do in Coonamble and the Pilliga in NSW

 This post may contain affiliate links.
 We may receive a small commission, at no cost to you, if you make a purchase.
 Read Disclosure.

-But I’m here to tell you that this is far from the truth.
+Most people think that nothing interesting exists on the western side of the Great Dividing Range in New South Wales, but I’m here to tell you that this is far from the truth.

-Things to do in Coonamble, NSW
+Things to Do in Coonamble, NSW

-The Nickname Hall of Fame
+1. Get To Know The Nickname Hall of Fame

 The Nickname Hall of Fame is a quirky way to celebrate the characters who live or have lived in Coonamble.

-Take a walk along the main street and you will find about a dozen caricature portraits.
 Each portrait expresses the particular traits and personality that each person was known for.
 You can ‘meet’ local characters like Tumbler, Ghost, Icey, Vanderbilt, Darla and Bricky.

 As nicknames are a very personal thing, it is not always known how people acquire their nicknames.
 At least for the folks of Coonamble, this is no longer a mystery.

-The Museum Under the Bridge
+2. Check Out The Museum Under the Bridge

 Just off the main street of Coonamble, you will find the Museum Under the Bridge.